 Try to hold in a squat position for 20 rolling punches, then stand up and repeat for a total of 20 squats.
 This move works your legs, butt, arms and abs.

 The most important thing when trying a new exercise is that you have fun, listen to your body and always exercise safely within your own personal comfort zone.
 I always say before teaching a fierce kickboxing class that “I’m a lover, not a fighter” but I must admit that when it comes to fighting to be fit and healthy, or boxing away unwanted fat, I’m always ready to put on my boxing gloves and build up a sweat.

-I hope that after reading my blog your ready to fight fat with me too.
+I hope that after reading my boxing fit article, you’re ready to fight fat with me too.
 So tell me, what are you fighting for?
 Share your goals in the comments section below – I love seeing everyone’s thoughts.
-Are you fighting to get a six pack for summer or to lose a few pounds maybe?
-Whatever your reason, remember that good health is always worth fighting for.
+Are you fighting to get a six pack for summer or to lose a few pounds, maybe?
+Whatever your reason, remember that good health is always worth the fight.